What is keratosis pilaris?

-You can’t cure keratosis pilaris, but you can minimize your symptoms by following your doctor’s suggestions.
-It may be weeks or months before you see results, so be patient.
+It may be weeks or months before you see results of treatment, so be patient.
 Even if the bumps go away, keep your treatment plan going since keratosis pilaris often returns when treatment is stopped.

 Here are some tips to help improve the appearance of your skin:

 - Wash your skin gently.
-Avoid scrubbing the affected area of your skin.
+Avoid scrubbing the affected area.
 Use warm (not hot) water and a mild soap (some brand names: Cetaphil, Lubriderm, Purpose).
-Avoid deodorant or soaps with a strong fragrance.
-The perfumes used in these products can dry out the skin.
+Avoid deodorant or soaps with a strong fragrance because the perfumes used in these products can dry out your skin.

-- Pat dry (don’t rub) your skin after showering or bathing while being careful not to rub.
+- Pat dry your skin after showering or bathing while being careful not to rub.

 - Apply moisturizer 2 to 3 times a day.
 Moisturizers that contain urea (some brand names: Eucerin, Lubriderm) are especially helpful because they soften dry, rough skin.

 - Use a humidifier to increase the humidity of your environment.